Polyhedron: Topological classification

 The same formula is also used for the Euler characteristic of other kinds of topological surfaces.
 It is an invariant of the surface, meaning that when a single surface is subdivided into vertices, edges, and faces in more than one way, the Euler characteristic will be the same for these subdivisions.
-For a convex polyhedron, or more generally any simply connected polyhedron with surface a topological sphere, it always equals 2.
+For a convex polyhedron, or more generally any simply connected polyhedron with the surface of a topological sphere, it always equals 2.
 For more complicated shapes, the Euler characteristic relates to the number of toroidal holes, handles or cross-caps in the surface and will be less than 2.

-All polyhedra with odd-numbered Euler characteristic are non-orientable.
+All polyhedra with odd-numbered Euler characteristics are non-orientable.
 A given figure with even Euler characteristic may or may not be orientable.
 For example, the one-holed toroid and the Klein bottle both have $\chi = 0$, with the first being orientable and the other not.

 For many (but not all) ways of defining polyhedra, the surface of the polyhedron is required to be a manifold.
 This means that every edge is part of the boundary of exactly two faces (disallowing shapes like the union of two cubes that meet only along a shared edge) and that every vertex is incident to a single alternating cycle of edges and faces (disallowing shapes like the union of two cubes sharing only a single vertex).
 For polyhedra defined in these ways, the classification of manifolds implies that the topological type of the surface is completely determined by the combination of its Euler characteristic and orientability.
 For example, every polyhedron whose surface is an orientable manifold and whose Euler characteristic is 2 must be a topological sphere.

 A toroidal polyhedron is a polyhedron whose Euler characteristic is less than or equal to 0, or equivalently whose genus is 1 or greater.
 Topologically, the surfaces of such polyhedra are torus surfaces having one or more holes through the middle.
+A notable example is the Szilassi polyhedron, which geometrically realizes the Heawood map.